angus-dolan/sem-group-5/use-cases/use-case-30.md

-# USE CASE: 30 Provide a report on the population of a region
+# USE CASE: 31 Provide a report on the population of a country

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *organisation employee*, I have to *provide a report on the population of a region*, so that *I can design and implement a new system to allow easy access to this population information.*
+As an *organisation employee*, I have to *provide a report on the population of a country*, so that *I can design and implement a new system to allow easy access to this population information.*

 ### Scope